opensauce17/get_wordpress_user_list/README.md

 michaelhyland,michaelhyland,michael.hyland@kurtosys.com,2017/11/14 13:30,administrator,as400,production,p21

 I used the [Paramiko](https://www.paramiko.org/) Python module connect to each server.
-To get the user detail, I used the [Wordpress CLI](https://wp-cli.org/) and convert the output to comma delimited output with the additional requirements.
-Each server output is gathered into into it's own csv file and I use the [Pandas](https://pandas.pydata.org/) python library to combine all the csv files into a single file.
+To get the user detail, I used the [Wordpress CLI](https://wp-cli.org/) and convert the user output details to comma delimited output with the additional requirements.
+Each server output is gathered into it's own csv file and I use the [Pandas](https://pandas.pydata.org/) python library to combine all the csv files into a single file.

 In the end I was able to gather over 7000 rows of user details from all our Wordpress servers.